DellGEOS/HybridJumpstart/modules/module_0/2_azure_prerequisites.md

 Raising issues
 -----------
-If you notice something is wrong with the workshop, such as a step isn't working, or something just doesn't make sense - help us to make this guide better!
-[Raise an issue in GitHub](https://github.com/DellGEOS/HybridWorkshop/issues), and we'll be sure to fix this as quickly as possible!
+If you notice something is wrong with the jumpstart, such as a step isn't working, or something just doesn't make sense - help us to make this guide better!
+[Raise an issue in GitHub](https://github.com/DellGEOS/HybridJumpstart/issues), and we'll be sure to fix this as quickly as possible!